Neural Feature Learning From Relational Database: Experiments

 \section{Experiments}

-In this section we discuss the experimental results.
-DFS is considered as a baseline to compare to in addition to manual feature engineering approaches provided by Kaggle participants.
-Due to space limit, more details about data preparation, hyper-parameter automatic tuning, experimental settings can be found in Appendices (see supplementary material).
+The DFS algorithm is currently considered as the state-of-the-art solution for automated feature engineering in relational data.
+Therefore, we compare R2N with DFS in addition to manual feature engineering approaches provided by Kaggle participants.